Decidability of Interpretability: Introduction

 The same can be asked for the case of bi-interpretability: can we decide whether two given structures satisfying the assumptions of Theorem~\ref{thm:dec_of_int} are bi-interpretable?
 Moreover, can we drop the transitivity assumption in the primitive positive case?

 Regarding the descriptive viewpoint, we can ask similar questions: is bi-interpretability smooth among $\omega$-categorical structures without algebraicity?
-Currently we only know this in the first-order case, by the breakthrough result of Nies and Paolini~\cite{PaoliniNies}.
+Currently we only know this in the first-order case, by the breakthrough result of Paolini and Nies~\cite{PaoliniNies}.
 Note the interesting contrast of this fact with the discussion after Theorem~\ref{thm:DecOfDef}, which leaves precisely the first-order case open.

 We remark that it is folklore that bi-definability as well as bi-interpretability are decidable for finite structures.
 The least obvious case here is that of decidability of bi-interpretability in the primitive positive case: it is a consequence of the proof of Birkhoff's theorem~\cite{Birkhoff} providing a bound on the power required in an interpretation.